rh-mobb/documentation/docs/acm/submariner/aro-submariner.md

 This article describes how to deploy ACM Submariner for connecting overlay networks of ARO and ROSA clusters.

+NOTE: Submariner for connecting ARO and ROSA clusters only works from ACM 2.7 onwards!

 ## Prerequisites

 * OpenShift Cluster version 4 (ROSA/ARO or non-ROSA/ARO)